JossiedelaGarza/codeacademymhcc.github.io/projects/github-study-notes.md

 ## Creating our GitHub repository

 Go to [GitHub](https://github.com) and create a [new repository](https://github.com/new) for our study notes.
 You should be able to find this option in a submenu in the the upper-right-hand corner of the main navigation.
-On the new repositroy screen do the following:
+On the new repository screen do the following:

-- Name your repositroy `study-notes` (or something else if you'd prefer)
+- Name your repository `study-notes` (or something else if you'd prefer)
 - Check the box next to where it says *Initialize this repository with a README*
 - Click the button that says *Create repository*